The Weber Genesis – The Grill That Started My Love Affair with Grilling

 When people ask me what grill they should buy, my first question is- are you looking for Gas or Charcoal?
 If they say Gas, I recommend the Weber Genesis (and if for charcoal- the Performer is my recommendation).
 What I love about this grill (and all Webers) is that they are built to last, and you can replace the parts over time.
 They are a long term investment versus the cheaper, crappy $199 grills you can buy at Home Depot that are made in China.
 I refer to these types as “throwaway grills” because you will have to throw them away after 2 years of use.

-The bottom line is that a Weber is a quality grill that will go the distance with you for years to come.
+The bottom line is that Weber makes a quality grill that will go the distance with you for years to come.

 The Genesis comes in 2 options- the 310 and the 330.
 The 330 offers what is called the “Sear Station” while the 310 keeps the standard 3 knob burner configuration.